Diabetes

 Intro

-Children with type 1 diabetes (T1D) can participate fully in school when staff understand the basics: monitoring glucose, treating lows fast, supporting meals/insulin, and knowing who to call.
+Children with type 1 diabetes (T1D) can thrive at school when staff understand a few essentials:

 Key Points

-- Every student should have a written Diabetes Care Plan (DCP) on file.
+- Every student with T1D needs a written DCP on file.

-- Staff must know how to recognize and treat hypos immediately.
+- Staff must be trained to recognize and act on hypos/hypers immediately.

-- Allow access to glucose checks, snacks, water, and toilets without delay.
+- Allow free access to glucose checks, snacks, water, and toilets.

-- Plan ahead for PE/sports, exams, and trips.
+- Plan ahead for PE, exams, and school trips.

 Diabetes Care Plan (DCP) — What to Include